dncoyote/software-engineering-guides/Notes/Core-Java.md

 ```
 ### LinkedList
 - The `LinkedList` class in Java is a doubly linked list implementation of the `List` and `Deque` interfaces.
+- LinkedList stores each element in a separate node, linked together using next and previous pointers.
 - It’s one of the most flexible data structures in Java as it works like a List, Queue, Deque, Stack - can be ordered as FIFO and LIFO.
 - Order - Maintains insertion order.
 - Duplicates - Allowed.